 The mansion was sold in January 2020 for $1.1 million — less than half what Briggs had purchased it for.

-Clinton Portis: Lost $3.1 Million Due to Bad Financial Advice
+Clinton Portis: Lost $3.1 Million Due To Bad Financial Advice

-Former Washington Redskins and Denver Broncos running back Clinton Portis signed an eight-year, $50.5 million contract in 2004, which at the time made him the highest-paid running back in NFL history, Sports Illustrated reported.
+Former Washington Football Team and Denver Broncos running back Clinton Portis signed an eight-year, $50.5 million contract in 2004, which at the time made him the highest-paid running back in NFL history, Sports Illustrated reported.
 But Portis filed for Chapter 11 bankruptcy and was basically broke by 2009.
 Portis told Sports Illustrated that trusting the wrong people was a major contributor to his financial downfall.
 His financial advisor, Jeff Rubin, got him to invest $1 million in an Alabama casino that was shut down in 2012 after the state’s regulators got involved.
 Portis told the magazine that a total of $3.1 million from his account was taken by Rubin.

 “The complication begins because you don’t understand it,” he said.
 “You don’t know what they’re saying, but you just get involved.”

-Michael Vick: Lost $3.75 Million Due to Illegal Dogfights
+Michael Vick: Lost $3.75 Million Due To Illegal Dogfights

 When former NFL quarterback Michael Vick pleaded guilty to federal charges relating to an illegal dogfighting operation, the Atlanta Falcons sought to recover nearly $20 million in bonus money they had paid him between 2004 to 2007.
 The Falcons argued that Vick had used the money to finance his illicit activities.
 In 2008, a judge ruled that he could keep all but $3.75 million of the bonus money, ruling that recovering all of the bonuses would violate the NFL collective bargaining agreement, ESPN reported.